TacklePika/MemoryGameProject/README.md

 ## Content
 Following advice from mentor, improvements were made as follows:
 - Restart button added to refresh game page instead of having to click on menu.
-- Grid system was adjusted to improve positioning of the game board.
+- Game board was adjusted to improve positioning when viewing across devices.
+- Javascript codes merged for cleaner coding.
+- Play button added to facilitate game play.
 - Readme file was updated to include more details of the whole development and testing processes.
-- Testing section was elaborated to include test results.
+- Testing results checked.

 ## Media
 All photographs are free downloads from Unsplash.com: